 \textbf{FFHQ dataset.} To test our model in higher dimensions we run experiments in 512 D latent space of a pretrained ALAE model on FFHQ 1024x1024 dataset.
 The ALAE is used \emph{only} for decoding latents to images during evaluation and remains frozen at all times.
 We load latent vectors paired with gender labels and split them into 60k training and 10k test samples.
 Let $\mathcal{D}$ denote the latent dimensionality inferred from the data.

-\textbf{Settings}: \textit{Unconditional generation}: learn a vector field that transports samples from a standard Gaussian prior $\mu_0 \sim \mathcal{N}(0, I_{\mathcal{D}})$ to the empirical distribution of data latents $\mu_1$. \textbf{ 2)} \textit{Domain translation}: learn a class-conditional transport from source-class latents to target-class latents (etc. female $\to$ male); mini-batches for $\mu_0$ and $\mu_1$ are sampled from the respective class-specific training subsets.
+\textbf{Settings}: \textit{Unconditional generation}: learn a vector field that transports samples from a standard Gaussian prior $\mu_0 \sim \mathcal{N}(0, I_{\mathcal{D}})$ to the empirical distribution of latent data $\mu_1$. \textbf{ 2)} \textit{Domain translation}: learn class-conditional transport from source-class latents to target-class latents (e.g. female $\to$ male); mini-batches for $\mu_0$ and $\mu_1$ are sampled from the respective class-specific training subsets.

 \textbf{Architecture}: $v_\theta$ is an MLP with Tanh activations and hidden width 1024.
 A scalar time embedding (linear layer) is concatenated to $x$ before the MLP.
-We use the same architecture for fair comparison for all types of model except for Mean Flows which requires additional input $r$ to encode the start of sampling trajectory.
+We use the same architecture for fair comparison for all types of model, except for Mean Flows which requires additional input $r$ to encode the start of sampling trajectory.

-\textbf{Baselines}: We compare against Flow Matching (\textbf{FM}) and Mean Flows (\textbf{MF}).
+\textbf{Baselines}: We compare with Flow Matching (FM) and Mean Flows (MF) \citep{geng2025mean}.
 All methods are trained for 100k iterations with a learning rate of $10^{-4}$ using the Adam optimizer.

 \textbf{Results:} Figure~\ref{fig:female-male} visualizes the domain translation results.
 Top row: samples from the source distribution $\mu_0$ (female faces).
-Subsequent rows show the corresponding translations into the target distribution $\mu_1$ (male faces) using FM, MF, and Y-Flows.
-Columns share the same source sample for cross-method comparison.
+Subsequent rows show the corresponding translations in the target distribution $\mu_1$ (male faces) using FM, MF, and Y-Flows.
+The columns share the same source sample for cross-method comparison.
 Qualitatively, Y-Flows better preserves key attributes such as apparent age and skin tone.
-Quantitatively, we report Fréchet Distance (\textbf{FD}) on FFHQ latents.
-As shown in Table~\ref{tab:fd_val_steps_transposed}, Y-Flows attains the best scores and achieves high-quality translations in as few as two steps.
-See Figure~\ref{fig:generation} for the unconditional generation setup.
-This justifies our theoretical assumption on our method.
+Quantitatively, we report the Fréchet Distance (\textbf{FD}) on FFHQ latents.
+As shown in Table~\ref{tab:fd_val_steps_transposed}, Y-Flows achieves the best scores and achieves high-quality translations in as few as two steps.
+See Figure~\ref{fig:generation} for the unconditional generation.
+This justifies our theoretical assumption of compression of time in our method.

 \textbf{Run-time:} All experiments were conducted on a single NVIDIA RTX A6000 GPU.
 The average training time per experiment takes $\sim$ 1 hour.
 To \textit{reproduce} our experiments, refer to the supplementary materials.
 The code will be open-source.
 Details on the hyper-parameters used are presented above.